 The versatile configuration provides a flexible and spacious home, but with the possibility of a self-contained one bedroom flat, on the second floor.

-Internally, the current accommodation comprises three main bedrooms, two bathrooms, a sitting room, a dining room, a large dining kitchen, and a family room with kitchenette off.
+Internally, the current accommodation comprises three main bedrooms, two bathrooms, a sitting room, a dining room, a large dining kitchen, and a family room/bedroom four with kitchenette off.
 There is also good storage throughout the property with fitted wardrobes in the bedrooms, and a wood burning stove in the sitting room.